Wonder Woman 1984: Filming

 Principal photography ran from June 13, 2018, until December 22, 2018.

 Under the working title Magic Hour, it started at locations around the District of Columbia and Northern Virginia in the United States.
 Locations included the Landmark Mall in Alexandria, Virginia, and Georgetown.
 Scenes were shot in Alexandria from June 18 through July 14.
 Filming occurred outside the U.S. Capitol in Washington, D.C., in mid-June.
 Other filming locations around D.C. included the Penn Quarter neighborhood, McPherson Square, the DAR Constitution Hall near the White House, the Hirshhorn Museum and Sculpture Garden (Smithsonian), and the Lincoln Memorial.
 By July, production in the United States was completed.

 In August, filming moved to England.
 Locations included Warner Bros.
 Studios, Leavesden and several places around London, including St. Andrew's Place, Regent's Park and the Royal College of Physicians.
 In September and October 2018, production took place at Almería, in Andalusia, southern Spain, and Fuerteventura and Tenerife in the Canary Islands.
 From September 5 to 11, filming occurred at the Alcazaba of Almería fortified complex and the Wall of Jayran in Almería.
 Production moved to Fuerteventura for September 13 to 26, at the Corralejo Dunes National Park, Parque Holandés, El Jablito, La Oliva and the Jandía Natural Park.
 Filming in Tenerife began during the last week of September, lasting two weeks at various locations on the island.

-Production went back to England in October, with shooting at the Imperial War Museum in Duxford, Hyde Park, and the Savoy Hotel in Central London and Torrington Square, next to Birkbeck, University of London.
+Production returned to England in October, with shooting at the Imperial War Museum in Duxford, Hyde Park, the Savoy Hotel in Central London, and Torrington Square, next to Birkbeck, University of London.
 By mid-November 2018, Pedro Pascal finished filming his scenes.
 Principal photography finished on December 22, 2018, after a six-month shoot.
 Additional photography and reshoots began on July 28, 2019, in London at Warner Bros.
 Studios, and was completed the following month.

-It was the first film to sign up to the Producers Guild of America guidelines on how to deal with incidents of sexual harassment on set.
+It was the first film to sign up to the Producers Guild of America guidelines for dealing with incidents of sexual harassment on set.